Chartered Wealth Manager (CWM) Certification Level II Practice Test

 Question: 695

-3. Establish client relationships by conducting a detailed discovery meeting to understand their values and goals
+C. Establish client relationships by conducting a detailed discovery meeting to understand their values

-4. Gather data on their current assets, liabilities, income, and expenses to create a comprehensive financial profile
+D. Gather data on their current assets, liabilities, income, and expenses to create a comprehensive

 Answer: C, D